WorldWideTelescope/wwt_kernel_data_relay/docs/specification.rst

 decoded: if the literal URL text is ``my%2Fkey``, the value if ``$key`` will be ``my/key``.

+The ``$url`` string gives the absolute URL of the HTTP request.
+Due to the way that the Tornado framework works, there are some normalizations that are applied before the KDR can do anything about it: ``foo/../bar`` becomes ``bar``, and ``./foo`` becomes ``foo``.
+But other constructs, such as ``foo//bar``, are not normalized.

 The ``$entry`` string identifies the resource being requested.
 The relay is not responsible for, or capable of, checking its validity.
-The value is merely extracted from the URL and relayed to the kernel.
-Due to the way that the Tornado framework works, there are some normalizations that are applied before the KDR can do anything about it: ``foo/../bar`` becomes ``bar``, and ``./foo`` becomes ``foo``.
-But other constructs, such as ``foo//bar``, are not normalized.
+For the time being, the value is merely extracted from the URL and relayed to the kernel, including the normalizations described above.
+Clients should use this value instead of trying to parse anything out of ``$url``.

 The ``$authenticated`` boolean indicates whether the request is coming from an authenticated client, as determined by the Tornado framework.
 It is up to the